networkx/networkx/doc/reference/introduction.rst

 :class:`DiGraph`
    Directed graphs, that is, graphs with directed edges.
-   Operations common to directed graphs,
+   Provides operations common to directed graphs,
    (a subclass of Graph).

 :class:`MultiGraph`
    A flexible graph class that allows multiple undirected edges between pairs of nodes.
 The additional flexibility leads to some degradation in performance, though usually not significant.

 :class:`MultiDiGraph`
    A directed version of a MultiGraph.

 Empty graph-like objects are created with